liza-p/-template-engine/README.md

 ## How to generate an HTML file

-To generate the HTMl file simple  clone this repository, navigate via the terminal to the directory where app.js file is and run the command
+To generate the HTMl file simply clone this repository, navigate via the terminal to the directory where app.js file is and run the command
 ```
  node app.js
 ```